Wednesday, June 29, 2016

 "Complicated.
 Yeah, I get that."
 I gestured with the cigarette I was smoking, my fourth in the last two hours (a record low for me).
 "No smoking either, I assume?"

-"No smoking, no. Not even any breathing, Wayne."
+"No smoking, no. Not even any breathing, Todd."

 "In other words, you may be able to touch each other, but there's no sex?"
 He almost laughed when I asked that.
 "Come on, Dad, I'm not nine any more.
 We can talk about that now."